-As summer approaches, and with much of the UK experiencing warmer weather than we are perhaps used to, it is important to consider how to stay cool during work.
-As in the UK we are still in lockdown; many of us are not in the workplace and are instead working from home.
-Whilst this does tend to bring with it some new benefits in terms of wellbeing, it does mean you’re less likely to benefit from that office air-conditioning or cooling system.
-Whilst you’re not in the office, it is still important to keep cool and take precautions on a hot day; with the majority of UK homes lacking air conditioning, preventative measures are more important than ever..
-Let’s look at some of the ways to keep cool at home; from hiring a home cooling system to some small tricks to keep cool.
+As summer approaches and we start to experience warmer weather across the UK, it is important to consider how to stay cool during work as many of us are not in the workplace and are instead working from home.
+Whilst this does tend to bring with it some benefits in terms of wellbeing, it does mean you’re less likely to benefit from that freezing office air-conditioning or cooling system.

-One of the most important things to ensure you do in the heat is to stay hydrated; to avoid things such as heat exhaustion.
-Adults should be consuming about 10 glasses or 2.7 litres of water per day and during hot weather this should be slightly more.
+One of the most important things to ensure you do in the heat is stay hydrated to avoid things such as heat exhaustion.
+Adults should be consuming about 10 glasses, or 2.7 litres, of water per day and during hot weather this should be slightly more.
 If you find yourself feeling sluggish in the heat, water could be exactly what your body needs.

 If you feel you are really struggling with the heat in your home, it could be time to consider hiring a cooling system.
-As we are all spending more time at home, hiring the equipment may be the most cost-effective solution as you may not use the system next summer.
-From compact air conditioning units, to small cooling fans you can keep cool at home by hiring a domestic cooling system.
+Hiring the equipment may be the most cost-effective solution if you are only using it for a short period of time.
+From compact air conditioning units, to small cooling fans, you can keep cool at home by hiring a domestic cooling system.